Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

 ## 🔑 2.
 Authorize access to your calendar

+Scroll down the page and click 'Connect a calendar for your account' and go through the oAuth flow in your browser.

 After authorizing Cronofy access to your calendar, scroll down the page and copy your:
 - **Access Token**